 Reading time: Less than 4 minutes

-The ability to navigate change is a characteristic of all successful organizations.
-Finding newer, better, and more effective ways of operating can grow revenues, expand markets, drive progress, and achieve efficiencies.
+The ability to navigate change is a characteristic of all successful organisations.
+Finding newer, better and more effective ways of operating can grow revenues, expand markets, drive progress and achieve efficiencies.
 In other words: Embracing change leads to success.

 The other side of change

 On the other hand, change can also feel extremely disruptive and unsettling.

 The World Uncertainty Index (WUI) has charted the acceleration of uncertainty over time since 1990.
 Organisations not only face higher uncertainty than ever, but they also have little control over its contributing factors.*